Tuesday, 31 January 2023

 You might need to zoom in to see the group of orcas ahead of the ship

-Penguins are one of the favourites of Orcas so they were all out of the water on ice drifts
+Penguins are one of the favourites of Orcas so they were all out of the water on drifting ice

-As we were sailing south to that southernmost point, a large pod of orcas was spotted ahead of us, so we all rushed to the best vantage points to see them.
+As we were sailing south to that southernmost point, a large pod of Orcas was spotted ahead of us, so we all rushed to the best vantage points to see them.
 They are stunning creatures.
-Meanwhile, as we were trying to get closer to the orcas, the captain was taking us further and further south until we reached the most southerly point possible for a ship to reach - 78.44 degrees latitude, a little over 1000km to the geographic South Pole.
+Meanwhile, as we were trying to get closer to the Orcas, the captain was taking us further and further south until, barring a few metres (we were a matter of seconds away), we reached the most southerly point possible for a ship to reach - 78.44 degrees latitude, a little over 1000km to the geographic South Pole.

-Eventually we sailed out of the bay to head west along the edge of the ice shelf to Cape Crozier (the eastern end of Ross island) where there’s a huge Adelie penguin colony.
-Unfortunately we were able to land as it's a protected breeding area for Adele penguins.
+Eventually we sailed out of the Bay to head west along the edge of the ice shelf to Cape Crozier (the eastern end of Ross Island) where there’s a huge Adelie Penguin colony.
+Unfortunately we were not able to land as it's a protected breeding area for Adeline Penguins.
 Towering behind the Cape is Mount Terror, an extinct volcano on Ross Island.

 A team of 3 brave men, the Crozier group, from the Terra Nova expedition trekked to Cape Crozier in 1911.
 In addition to mapping and exploring they were interested in collecting penguin eggs in order to investigate any evolutionary links to reptiles.
 They found a few eggs and one of the party put them inside his fur mitten.
 As a result he got frost bit on his fingers which swelled with fluid and froze - sheer agony.
 One of that small team, Aspley Cherry-Garrard, described it as ‘The Worst Journey in the World’ and indeed from his description, it must have been brutal.

 Polar exploration is a harsh unforgiving venture.
 I include this small advertisement which was not for that particular expedition but which attracted thousands of applicants.
-And it seems that each expedition seemed to attract more applicants then could be taken on board - in fact there were a few stow aways.
+And it seems that each expedition seemed to attract more applicants than could be taken on board - in fact there were a few stowaways.
 A boy's own adventure!

-As we were navigating further west along the Ross Ice shelf towards Ross Sea, we were treated to another cooking session; today it was Butter Brioche with the ship’s baker, Alexandre Gabriel.
+As we were navigating further west along the Ross Ice Shelf towards the Ross Sea, we were treated to another cooking session; today it was Butter Brioche with the ship’s baker, Alexandre Gabriel.

 January 29 Cape Colbeck and the entrance to the Ross Sea

-Ever hopeful of being able disembark and explore, our hopes were dashed and today became a day of navigating further along the vast coastline of Antarctica.
-Ice-covered Cape Colbeck is the north-western end of Marie Byrd Land.
-It was discovered in 1902 and named in honour of Captain William Colbeck one of the first explorers to have over wintered in Antarctica during the Southern Cross expedition of 1899 with Carsten Borchgrevink.
+Ever hopeful of being able to disembark and explore, today our hopes were dashed and it became a day of navigating further along the vast coastline of Antarctica towards Cape Colbeck.
+Ice-covered Cape Colbeck is at the north-western end of Marie Byrd Land.
+It was discovered in 1902 and named in honour of Captain William Colbeck one of the first explorers to have overwintered in Antarctica during the Southern Cross expedition of 1899 with Carsten Borchgrevink.
 The Cape marks the western side of the vast bay that contains the Ross Sea, the world’s largest marine protected area.

 In fact the whole of Antarctica - the coldest continent on earth with no capital, no language, nor population - is a ‘protected’ area made so in 1959 by a treaty, the Antarctic Treaty created and signed by 12 countries during the International Geophysical Year In 1959.
-Preceding the formulation and signing of that treaty, 50 research stations had been established for the purposes of exploration; many countries were keen to break new ground, identify and describe geological and geographical features of this vast southern land.
-The purpose of the Treaty was to ensure Antarctica remained a demilitarised zone be preserved for scientific research.
-The Treaty has no expiry date and may be modified but only with the unanimous agreement of all the contracting parties.
-Inspections of research stations and operations are carried out regularly; in 2020 Australia inspected the operations of 6 different countries with bases in Antarctica.
+Preceding the formulation and signing of that Treaty, 50 research stations had been established for the purposes of exploration.
+Many countries were keen to break new ground, identify and describe geological and geographical features of this vast southern land.
+The purpose of the Treaty was to ensure Antarctica remained a demilitarised zone and preserved for scientific research.
+The Treaty has no expiry date and may be modified but only with the unanimous agreement of all the signatories to the Treaty.
+Inspections of research stations and operations are carried out regularly.
+In 2020 Australia inspected the operations of 6 different countries with bases in Antarctica.

 Saturday, 28 January 2023